thycotic/dsv-docs/product/auth-general/authgcp/index.md

 Run `thy config auth-provider create --data @auth-gcp.txt` to implement the Authentication Provider.

-Checking the config file, `thy config read -e yaml` we see the Authencation Provider established with the name *gcloud-gce* and typ *gcp*
+Checking the config file, `thy config read -e yaml` we see the Authentication Provider established with the name *gcloud-gce* and typ *gcp*

 ```yaml
 permissionDocument: